neurallayer/roboquant/README.md

 * [x] Transition from back-testing to live trading with minimal changes
 * [x] Trade on multi-markets with multi-currencies
 * [x] Developed under open source with a permissive Apache license
-* [x] Use Jupyter Notebooks with insightful charts if you prefer interactive development
 * [x] Batteries included, for example, 150+ technical indicators and ready to use datasets
 * [x] Out of the box integration with Alpaca, Interactive Brokers and the ECB, and many CSV data providers.